‘This injustice will not go on forever’: Arundhati Roy writes to her jailed friend GN Saibaba

 So many others, including some of our common friends – students, lawyers, journalists, activists –

 with whom we have laughed, broken bread as well as bitterly argued, are now in prison.
 I don’t know if you have had news about VV (I’m talking of Varavara Rao – in case your jail censors think it’s a code for something).
-Putting that grand 81 year-old poet in jail is like putting a modern monument in jail.
+Putting that grand 81-year-old poet in jail is like putting a modern monument in jail.
 The news about his health is very worrying.
 After days of ill health that largely went ignored, he has tested Covid positive and has been admitted into hospital.
 His family who visited him says that he was lying alone and unattended on soiled sheets, that he is incoherent and unable to walk.
 Incoherent!
 VV!
 The man who thought nothing of addressing crowds of tens thousands, the man whose poems fired the imagination of millions in Andhra and Telengana, and all across India.

 I fear for VV’s life, just as I fear for yours.
-Many of the others accused in the Bhima Koregaon case –

-“the Bhima Koregaon eleven” – are not very well and are extremely vulnerable to Covid 19 too.
+Many of the others accused in the Bhima Koregaon case – “the Bhima Koregaon eleven” – are not very well and are extremely vulnerable to Covid-19 too.
 Vernon Gonsalves who looked after VV in prison must be at particularly grave risk.
-Gautam Navlakha and Anand Teltumde were in the same prison too.
+Gautam Navlakha and Anand Teltumbde were in the same prison too.
 But again and again the courts refuse bail.
 Then there’s Akhil Gogoi locked up in Gauhati who has tested positive.

 What a small-hearted, cruel, intellectually fragile (or should we just go ahead and say fearsomely stupid) regime we are ruled by.
 How pathetic it is for the government of a country as vast as ours to be so scared of its own writers and scholars.